pipogood/BCI_MI_EA-wLTL/README.md

 Across-dataset
 ![Project Screenshot](pics/table-across.jpg)

+# Summarize
+1. Euclidean Alignment (EA) can align data across different subjects and datasets.
+However, further investigation is needed into approaches for managing outliers or trials that deviate from typical patterns.
+2. **A comparison between my undergraduate thesis (within-subject classification) and the EA+wLTL approach (across-subject and dataset classification) shows no significant improvement in accuracy when using EA+wLTL.**

+In future studies, I plan to apply alternative Deepnet architectures to enhance knowledge transfer from the source to the target domain and explore feature selection methods to better capture key features between these domains.

 # Reference
 1. He, H., & Wu, D. (2020).
 Transfer Learning for Brain-Computer Interfaces: A Euclidean Space Data Alignment Approach.
 IEEE Transactions on Biomedical Engineering, 67(2), 399–410. https://doi.org/10.1109/TBME.2019.2913914